 Doctors also noticed that individuals with CHS would take frequent hot showers and baths.
 People with the syndrome tended to feel better when bathing.

 Many people with CHS go to their doctor or an emergency room (ER) for treatment.
 However, doctors may find it challenging to diagnose the syndrome because people tend not to report their use of marijuana.

 CHS is also underdiagnosed because people sometimes use marijuana to suppress nausea and vomiting.
 Doctors currently lack knowledge of the condition, and there are no clinical guidelines for its treatment and management.

-Researchers have several theories on the causes of CHS.
+Researchers have several

 On the basis that only a small number of regular and long term users of marijuana develop CHS, some researchers suggest that genetics might play a role.
 Other researchers theorize that the effects of marijuana can change with chronic use.